Mary Owen

 Brief Life History of Mary

-Mary Owen was born about 1792, in Virginia, United States.
+When Mary Owen was born about 1792, in Virginia, United States, her father, William Purnell Owen, was 32 and her mother, Nancy LaPrade, was 28.
 She married Daniel Harless on 21 February 1829, in Madison, Alabama, United States.
-They were the parents of at least 2 sons and 6 daughters.
+They were the parents of at least 3 sons and 8 daughters.
 She lived in Madison, Madison, Alabama, United States in 1850.
 She died after 1850, in Madison, Alabama, United States.

 Photos and Memories (0)